mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 #### Solving the partial differential equation

-Eq. $\ref{eq:gen_2nd}$ looks almost like the so-called Kummer's equation also known as the confluent hypergeometric differential equation--a second order differential equation of the form
+Eq. $\ref{eq:gen_2nd}$ looks almost like the so-called Kummer's equation also known as the confluent hypergeometric differential equation---a second order differential equation of the form
 $$
 z \frac{d^2w}{dz^2} + (b - z) \frac{dw}{dz} - aw = 0.
 \label{eq:kummer}
 $$
-The solution fo the Kummer equation can be expressed as the sum of two
+The solution for the Kummer equation can be expressed as the sum of two
 functions:
 1. The confluent hypergeometric function of the first kind,
 2. The Tricomi function.